kiwi0fruit/misc/src/socionics-jat/reddit2.md

 - **Fe\*** - _Extraverted feelings-oriented thinking_.
 Modifying the mood and the emotional state of people hence manipulating their activities (e.g. by means of inspiration and enthusiasm).
 Modifying group activity is specifically important.
 - **Fi\*** - _Introverted feelings-oriented thinking_.
 Moral judgment and evaluation, building relationships, synchronization of attitude towards something in a group of people, morality.

 Mind that extraverted and introverted functions are specializations on top of their "general" basic functions.
-For example both strong Se and Si are good at dealing with physical qualities.
-Both strong Ne and Ni are good at dealing with associations.
+For example both strong Se\* and Si\* are good at dealing with physical qualities.
+Both strong Ne\* and Ni\* are good at dealing with associations.

+Don't mix Si that is MBTI function with Si\* that is Jung-Augustinavichiute-Talanov cognitive function.
+Asterisks are added for this purpose.

 ## 3. Socionics / MBTI types names